-This was inspired by our Rattlesnake Pasta and our Cajun Shrimp Pasta.
+This was inspired by our Rattlesnake Pasta, Roasted Butternut Squash Pasta, and our Cajun Shrimp Pasta.
 All are spicy, creamy flavorful pastas that can be made in less than 30 minutes.
 They are also all made with a roux.
 That may sound intimidating if you haven't made a roux before, but trust me, it's so easy!
 We'll walk you through the steps.
 A roux is important because it makes it creamy without whipping cream and without it being greasy.
 It also won't separate when reheated.
 Win!

 Why You'll Love This Recipe

 - New and Different - Rasta Pasta is a step outside the norm, and something new and fun to make.
 Caribbean Jerk is so yummy and a more unexpected flavor.